 Processes and frameworks can get a bad rap.
 Many companies are proud of having a light-weight or loose process, considering themselves "agile," "fluid," and "intuitive."
 They may even say their work is like jazz and they don't want to restrict their creativity.
 Most of all, teams fear that process will slow them down.

-However, a company can also be dragged down by a lack of clarity: about decision-making, goals, and what's causing goals to be missed.
-This condition can cause a downward spiral of guesses, failures, frustration, and a lack of trust that leads to more guessing and so on.
+However, a company can also be dragged down by a lack of clarity about decision-making, goals, and what's causing goals to be missed.
+They can be dragged down by inefficient onboarding processes.
+All of these conditions can cause a downward spiral of guesses, failures, frustration, and a lack of trust that leads to more guessing and so on.

 Here are 8 signs that your company is on the verge of a downward spiral and how you can combine effective product development with a strong framework like Jobs-to-be-Done to rescue you.